Vynn82/stock-management-db-design/doc.md

 # 📦 Stock Management System - API Documentation

-A comprehensive guide and reference for all endpoints, authentication rules, JSON schemas, form-data payloads, and workflows in the Stock Management API.
+A comprehensive guide and reference for all endpoints, authentication rules, global pagination, JSON schemas, form-data payloads, and workflows in the Stock Management API.

 ---